Darboux-Lie derivatives: Introduction

 \section{Introduction}

-This article is an accompanying paper to the series of articles on ``analytical'' theory of $G$-structures.
-In the course of reformulating the basic notions pertaining to $G$-structures on manifolds in terms of equivalence classes of soldering forms, we stumbled upon the absence of a properly developed notion of Lie derivative for such forms.
-A soldering form $\beta$ in this context refers to an isomorphism of vector bundles $\beta \from TM \to P\gtimes V$, where $P$ is a $G$-principal bundle and $V$ is a $G$-module.
+This article is an accompanying paper to the forthcoming series of articles by the same authors on the theory of $G$-structures.
+In the course of reformulating the basic notions pertaining to $G$-structures on manifolds in terms of gauge equivalence classes of soldering forms, we stumbled upon the absence of a properly developed calculus of derivatives for such forms and for gauge transformations.
+A \emph{soldering form} $\beta$ in this context refers to an isomorphism of vector bundles $\beta \from TM \to P\gtimes V$, where $P$ is a principal $G$-bundle and $V$ is a $G$-module (cf. \cite{alekseevsky}) and a \emph{gauge transformation} is a section of the bundle $P\gtimes \cg$, where $\cg$ denotes the group $G$ with the conjugation action on itself.

-More generally, we will define and study the properties of Lie derivatives for maps $h$ of fiber bundles from $F(M)$ to $P\gtimes N$, where $M$ is a manifold of dimension $n$, $F$ is a natural bundle on $n$-dimensional manifolds, $P$ a $G$-principal bundle over $M$, and $N$ a manifold equipped with a smooth left $G$-action.
+In this article we introduce and study properties of Darboux-Lie and covariant Darboux-Lie derivatives of fiber bundle morphisms from $F(M)$ to $P\gtimes N$, where $M$ is a manifold of dimension $n$, $F$ is a natural bundle on $n$-dimensional manifolds, $P$ is a principal $G$-bundle over $M$, and $N$ is a manifold equipped with a smooth left $G$-action.
+The case of soldering forms is covered by $F(M) = TM$ and $N=V$ and the case of gauge transformations corresponds to $F(M) =M$ and $N=\cg$.
+We choose the generality of an arbitrary natural bundle with a shot for future generalizations to high-order $G$-structures.

-It turns out that a Lie derivative is a fiber-bundle map from $F(M)$ to $P\gtimes V$, where $V$ is a suitable $G$-module.
-The tricky point is that it cannot be defined along vector fields on $M$.
-Rather, it should be defined along $G$-invariant vector fields $\vf(P)^G$ on $P$.